Yaqingzhu/COMP5117Project/README.md

 This is the project for COMP5117
 Language is nodejs

+for token used by each file, please use this webpage to generate it: https://docs.github.com/en/enterprise-server@2.20/github/authenticating-to-github/creating-a-personal-access-token

 index2.js is the code to download and unzip repos.
 Those repos is selected based on these rules:
 1. check the year of the this commit;